TaylortheGenie/insurance_claims/README.md

     - The best model and its corresponding hyperparamters were returned.
     - The metric used for the basis of the selection is the f1_score.
     - The best model is the GradientBoostingClassifier.
+    - Open the [model training](./notebook/model_training.ipynb) for more detailed information involving the machine learing methods used.

 8. Prediction pipeline:
     - This pipeline was necessary for the flask application.